joannayangg/Traffic-Analysis/README.md

 # Traffic-Analysis

 A data analytics project by myself, Jason Hom, and Brendan Madden.
-Using public traffic data, we built models to predict characteristics of accidents based on the information available.
-Using geographic data, we plotted out the density of traffic accidents in Washington and California.
+Using public traffic data, we built logistic regression models and created and trained neural networks to predict characteristics of accidents based on the information available.

+In this project, we will be examining a dataset made up of observations on car accidents in the United States.
+This data is collected from MapQuest and Bing, and each row features a variety of attributes, such as different types of weather, location and address, and identifier data.
+Inspecting a few rows, we found that the main attributes of the data could be divided up into three main sections: weather, location, and time data.

+Our overarching goal in working with this data is to find trends in each of the sections as well as build and train models to make predictions.
+We are interested in this data because it is from recent years and car accidents are common in our everyday lives.
+Thus, it will be interesting to see what factors impact the severity of accident, for example, or where the density of accidents is highest in the United States.
+It will also be interesting to see if the COVID-19 pandemic had an impact on the number or frequency of accidents.

+Finally, we will be required to pare down our data, as we are given 4.2 million rows to begin with.
+As a result we choose to work with data from California and Washington state, which still leaves us with hundreds of thousands of rows.
+We will start with weather analysis to see how weather trends are represented in the data, and predict the severity of accidents based on weather features.
+We will then move into location data to plot the density of accidents on a map and train and evaluate a model based on location features as well.
+Finally, we take a look at trends in the accident data over time, comparing months of the year and time of day to see what effects the have on counts and severity of accidents.